bips-hb/MissARF/README.md

-# Missing value imputation with adversarial random forests - MissARF
+# Imputation benchmark for "Missing value imputation with adversarial random forests - MissARF"
 This repository contains the code for the simulation study and real data example in the paper "Missing value imputation with adversarial random forests -- MissARF" by P. Golchian, J. Kapar, D. Watson, M. Wright.
 It compares MissARF with other